MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/latest/eventgrid-readme.md

 This library supports distributed tracing using [`@azure/core-tracing`][azure-core-tracing-github].
 When using distributed tracing, this library will create a span during a `send` operation.
 In addition, when sending events using the Cloud Events 1.0 schema, the SDK will add distributed tracing metadata to the events using the [Distributed Tracing extension][cloud-events-distributed-tracing-spec].
 The values for the `traceparent` and `tracestate` extension properties correspond to the `traceparent` and `tracestate` headers from the HTTP request which sends the events.
 If an event already has a `traceparent` extension property it is not updated.

+### Event Grid on Kubernetes

+This library has been tested and validated on [Kubernetes using Azure Arc][eventgrid-on-kubernetes-using-azure-arc].

 ## Examples

 ### Publish a Custom Event to an Event Grid Topic using the Event Grid Schema